 This happens more than you probably realize.
 Unfortunately, most web designers aren’t great at digital marketing, and most marketing folks can’t design a website.
-Because of that, the website is usually not optimized, and definitely not ready to be promoted.
+Because of that, the new website SEO is lacking, and definitely not ready to be promoted.

-By the way, one of the benefits of using an agency is that your website designer and digital marketing specialist usually work within close proximity of each other.
-If, and when your resources allow, you should consider working with an agency that houses all of the digital marketing services you’ll need.
+By the way, one of the benefits of using a digital marketing or SEO agency is that your website designer and digital marketing specialist usually work within close proximity of each other.
+If, and when your resources allow, you should consider working with a top marketing agency that houses all of the online marketing services you’ll need.

 This quick website launch checklist is for any business owner who is launching a new website or a redesigned one.